LuizFlavioPinto/whatsappBot/README.md

 # Whatsapp-Bot

-- This is a Bot that sends messages automatically to another person or group in Whatsapp.
+- This is a Bot that sends messages automatically to other person or group in Whatsapp.

 ## Technologies:
 - This was made in NodeJS with the Puppeteer library.